Botswana Democratic Party: Declining popularity and reform (1994–2008)

 After the elections, the political climate in Botswana deteriorated.
 The supplementary election in the Thamaga parliamentary constituency, delayed due to the sudden death of Mmusi (a candidate in that constituency), highlighted the internal crisis of the BDP.
 Factionalism increased as the central leadership imposed Gladys Kokorwe's candidacy despite the local congress overwhelmingly electing Kabo Morwaeng.
 Younger sectors of the BDP began demanding greater internal democracy in the party.
 Nonetheless, the BDP retained the seat.
 In January 1995, a series of demonstrations in Mochudi and Gaborone culminated in a student protest in front of the Parliament building, which was met with severe police repression, regarded as one of the most serious cases of police brutality in the country's history.
 This event prompted Masire's government to accede to some of the opposition's reformist demands, leading to the first bipartisan negotiations in post-independence Botswana.
 The reforms implemented included the creation of the Independent Electoral Commission (IEC), lowering the voting age from 21 to 18, allowing voting abroad and setting a ten-year limit (equivalent to two terms) on the presidency.

 The BDP also adopted a series of internal reforms, including a primary election system known as "buleladitswe", (lit. set them free) which brought a profound change in the party's internal management.
 Despite these changes, the constitutional limit was not retroactive.
-Masire resigned as president and leader of the BDP on March 31, 1998, handing power to vice-president Festus Mogae, while the vice presidency remained in the hands of Seretse Khama's son, Ian Khama.
+Masire resigned as president and leader of the BDP on 31 March 1998, handing power to vice-president Festus Mogae, while the vice presidency was laid in the hands of Seretse Khama's son, Ian Khama.
 The BDP adopted an internal reform that implemented the same limit for party leadership, setting the leadership change to occur a year and a half before the regular general elections, giving the incumbent president a prolonged interim period to reinforce their public image and avoid the wear and tear of the outgoing administration.
 Mogae's presidency focused on addressing poverty, unemployment and the spread of HIV/AIDS, which affected a significant portion of Botswana's population.

 In the same year, the BDP's fortunes improved as the BNF faced internal conflicts between Kenneth Koma and a dissident faction led by Michael Dingake, which led to the founding of the Botswana Congress Party (BCP).
 The BDP achieved a landslide victory in the 1999 elections, winning 33 of the 40 elected seats and securing 57% of the popular vote.

 The economic situation improved in the following years, stabilizing popular support for the BDP.
 The government maintained an international reputation for adhering to the rule of law.
 However, factionalism plagued the BDP throughout the 2000s, raising concerns that the party might split.
 The Barata-Phathi (lit.
 Lovers of the Party) faction, led by Ponatshego Kedikilwe and former party secretary-general Daniel Kwelagobe, contended with the dominant faction, Team A, led by President Mogae, vice-president Khama and cabinet ministers Jacob Nkate and Mompati Merafhe.